 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
-The independent auditors are responsible for auditing the financial statements and expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles.
+The independent auditors are responsible for auditing the financial statements and expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States.

 In fulfilling its oversight responsibilities, the committee reviewed the audited financial statements with management and the independent auditors.
 The committee discussed with the independent auditors the matters required to be discussed by Statement of Auditing Standards No. 61.
 This included a discussion of the auditors' judgments as to the quality, not just the acceptability, of our company's accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards.
 In addition, the committee received from the independent auditors written disclosures and the letter required by Independence Standards Board Standard No. 1.
-The committee also discussed with the independent auditors the auditors' independence from management and our company, including the matters covered by the written disclosures and letter provided by the independent auditors.
+The committee also discussed with the independent auditors the auditors' independence from management and our company, including the matters covered by the written disclosures and letter provided by the independent auditors and considered the compatibility of non-audit services with auditor independence.

 The committee discussed with the independent auditors the overall scope and plans for their audits.
-The committee met with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of our company, the internal controls, and the overall quality of the financial reporting.
-The committee met five times with management of our company and/or the auditors with respect to the company's financial statements and audit or review procedures.
+The committee met with the independent auditors, with and without management present, to discuss the results of their audit, their consideration of our company's internal controls, and the overall quality of the financial reporting.
+The committee met five times with management of our company and/or the independent auditors with respect to the company's financial statements and audit or quarterly review procedures.